gopaddle-io/configurator/README.md

 ```sh
 make remove clean
 ```

+### Helm chart for end-users

+It is important to note that `push` target is limited to project maintainers.
+For end-users, a helm chart is available.
+Please, follow the [instructions about using the Helm Chart](helm-src/README.md).
+At the moment, the helm chart provides limited values to be configured and will be improved overtime.

 ### Deploy Configurator using YAML files
 YAML files for deploying the latest version of Configurator is available under the deploy folder.You need to deploy the CRDs, the controller and the service/role binding.